 The altered energy production of neurotransmitters may be a predisposition for attention deficit disorder.

 Although this only accounts for 5 to 10% of cases of attention deficit disorder, these cases are more likely to benefit more from tyrosine supplementation.

 It was found that tyrosine helps depression in certain patients in some clinical trials.
 In a single, placebo-controlled case, the case of a 30-year-old woman with depression showed marked improvement after tyrosine treatment.

 The placebo treatments immediately showed a return to the symptoms of depression.
 The continuation of tyrosine therapy brought marked improvement.

-Additional trials with respect to two other patients with depression also showed improvement with respect to symptoms.
+Additional trials concerning two other patients with depression also showed improvement in symptoms.

 However, a larger clinical trial of 65 patients did not support that tyrosine can be used as an antidepressant.